11 Craft Room Storage Mistakes and How to Fix Them

 Mistake #1 – Keeping things out where you can see it

 When you walk into your craft room, what do you see?
-Do you see a bunch of unfinished projects laying out?
-Are there craft supplies scattered all over the desks and floors, without a reason?
+Do you see a bunch of unfinished projects lying out?
+Are there craft supplies scattered all over the desks and floors without reason?

-Clutter isn’t necessarily having too much stuff.
+Clutter doesn’t necessarily have too much stuff.
 It can also mean keeping things out in the open.

 Keeping craft supplies out creates a few problems.
 Soon, you will start piling things on top of each other and this can lead to lost items and a huge waste of time.

 Keep in mind, this doesn’t refer to hanging supplies on the wall where you can see them.
-There are lots of hanging storage solutions that are actually quite genius.
+There are lots of hanging storage solutions that are actu

 This is referring to tabletops and floors that are so filled with stuff there isn’t room to create anything new.